ai-bearing/ai-bearing1.github.io/docs/blog.md

 ---

+### 28 December, 2022
+I'm a bit over halfway through *The Tyranny of Experts* by William Easterly, and I'm liking a lot about it so far.
+The main sticking points are as follows:
+- Knowledge problem: central planners don't know the solutions, we need to let free individuals experiment and try different things out to find out what the solution is
+- Technocratic/autocratic development won out in the west (despite a history of free development) thanks to racism and a deluded belief that the knowledge problem surely could not apply to them
+- Many of the worst problems in the developing world are not simply technocratic in nature, but rather stem from a lack of political and economic rights on the part of the poor.
+Letting the idea that we just don't have the right technologies distract us from the rights violations going on is a grave mistake.
+- The solution is always and everywhere freedom, not support for tyrannical and repressive governments.
+- Slavery was really, really freaking bad.

+Sadly, I don't think Easterly's preferred policies would be widely supported among the "experts" that dominate modern-day conversations about, well, anything.
+The book is a grave indictment of belief in experts (hence its name), and as an aspiring expert (albeit not in economic development), I think humility is the hardest lesson of them all.
+We could always be wrong — we are not immune to propaganda, prevailing beliefs, and there could always be a different answer on the horizon.

+---

 ### 26 December, 2022
 Observed Christmas Day it is, and what a very gloomy [week ahead](https://media.discordapp.net/attachments/999492574916116503/1057199186862420008/image.png).
 Obviously this is better than some of the horror stories coming out of the Northeast or Midwest from the past few days (sub-freezing temperatures and all), and thank god I live in the Bay Area instead of those dreadful places.
 Nonetheless, I do probably need to get some outside sooner or later, considering I haven't really left the house in a few days.